airpair/moving-from-sql-to-rethinkdb/post.md

 ### Updating

 Updating in RethinkDB is similar in many regards to SQL when working with existing fields.
-You can update all entries in a table, or filtered sub-set of entries.
+You can update all entries in a table, or a filtered sub-set of entries
 ```javascript,linenums=true
 // RethinkDB
 r